 I wish I had the answers.

-Knowing that 1 in 4 pregnancies ends this way is even more devastating having experienced it myself.
-I wouldn’t wish this experience on anyone, and my heart truly goes out to anyone that has experienced a loss of any kind at any stage.
+Knowing that 1 in 4 pregnancies ends in miscarriage is even more devastating having experienced it myself.
+I wouldn’t wish this experience on anyone.
+My heart truly goes out to anyone that has experienced a loss of any kind at any stage.
 Our hearts aren’t meant to carry this kind of sadness.

 Thank you to everyone that has offered condolences or a helping hand wherever it’s needed.
 I appreciate you all.
 We will get through this heartache easier because of your generosity, love, and support.